RiyaChhikara/RiyaChhikara/README.md

 ### Hi there 👋
 - Experienced data scientist with masters in Data Science from London School of Economics.
-- Currently the data science trainer at LSE Digital Skills Lab.
+- Currently data science trainer at LSE Digital Skills Lab for Python, R, SQL.
-- 🔭 Focusing on Advanced Deep Learning algorithms
+- 🔭 Focusing on Advanced Deep Learning algorithms.

-## Recent Projects⚡
+### Recent Projects⚡
 |Project Area    | Name of the Project                        |
 |---------------:|--------------------------------------------|
 |Computer Vision |ColorVision Assist using cv2                |